jamesaphoenix/odsc-langchain-automation-2023/README.md

 # odsc-langchain-automation-2023

 - 4 Jupyter notebooks for learning Sequential Chaining within LangChain with both `LLMChain` and `LCEL` (langchain expression language).
-- Some `.py` files demonstrating how to do a mixture of `SequentialChain` and Strapi CMS upload automation.
+- Multiple `.py` files demonstrating how to do a mixture of `SequentialChain` and Strapi CMS upload automation.